MariaFlyAway/Project_3_FYS-STK3155/README.md

 We use a RNN to generate text in the style of our five chosen authors, testing different temperatures.

 Here is a sample text generated with inspiration from the Pentateuch of the Old Testament:
->10:18 And the LORD spake unto Moses, saying, 15:2 Speak unto the children of Israel, saying, If a man shall have an holy convocation; ye shall not see my wife; and thou shalt teach the manner of workmanship: and the priest shall burn them upon the altar:"
+>10:18 And the LORD spake unto Moses, saying, 15:2 Speak unto the children of Israel, saying, If a man shall have an holy convocation; ye shall not see my wife; and thou shalt teach the manner of workmanship: and the priest shall burn them upon the altar:

 ## Project Structure